KSSBrawl/pm64-to-midi/README.md

 # Current completion status
  There are some features that will be added in the future, including:
-* Only outputting the number of tracks the song uses (I was too lazy to do this for the initial version)
 * More robust error handling
 * Support for loops
 * Support for MIDI format 0